 - 1. Use simple and direct language: Be clear on the goals of the program, the number of people it will benefit and who will be at the program.
-Think about telling a story to explain your See, Test & Treat program, its impact on the community and why you are asking for a donation.
-If you have hosted a See, Test & Treat program before, use stories of patients that have attended these past programs to illustrate the impact that you are having on your program. - 2.
-Do tailor your message: Determine how you will make "the ask" (phone call, casual email note or formal letter); think about appealing to each person's individual or business interests to make a correlation with See, Test & Treat. - 3.
+Consider telling a story to explain your See, Test & Treat program, its impact on the community and why you are asking for a donation.
+If you have hosted a See, Test & Treat program before, use patient stories of patients from past programs to illustrate the impact on the women serve through the event.. - Do tailor your message: Determine how you will make "the ask" (phone call, casual email note or formal letter); think about appealing to each person's individual or business interests to make a correlation with See, Test & Treat. - 3.
 Do know what you're asking for: It's important to clearly outline your request. - 4.
 Do know who you're asking: Make sure you know who your audience is when you ask for donations. - 5.
 Don't be scared of rejection: You will not get a donation from every person you ask, and that's okay. - 6.
 Do have a positive attitude: Stay positive, let people know the impact their donations will have on the success of your See, Test & Treat program and why it's important. - 7.
 Do think outside the box: Get creative when you ask for donations for your See, Test & Treat program, and experiment with connecting with others via email, social media, in person, or better still, all three!